A freestanding punching bag is an invaluable asset for anyone looking to train at home.

 Free Standing Punching Bag Work Out For Beginners

-Check out the video below by Mike Lee for a beginners work out using a freestanding heavy bag.
-Definitely, check it his channel for some more awesome workouts you can do with your new free standing punching bag.
+Check out the video below for an awesome 10-minute, high intensity interval training work out you can do with your new free standing punching bag.

 As you can probably tell from our list, Century is dominating the free standing heavy bag market.
 To be honest, that’s not such a bad thing.
 Their products tend to be built to an exceptionally high standard and are a popular choice amongst martial arts instructors.